klust/LUMI-BE-training-materials/docs/intro-202310xx/02_CPE.md

 while all configurations can have the same name and version.
 This is not fully exploited on LUMI, but it is used a lot in the HPE Cray PE.
 E.g., the MPI libraries for the various compilers on the system all have the same name and version yet make different binaries available depending on the compiler that is being used.

+!!! lumi-be "Different configurations on some Belgian clusters"
+    Depending on the configuration Lmod can behave rather differently on different systems.
+Some clusters in Belgium have Lmod configured to mimic the original Tcl module system better rather than exposing the full power of Lmod.

+    E.g., on LUMI, `module swap` isn't really needed as the auto-swap feature of Lmod is enabled.
+Automatically unloading a module if another module with the same name is loaded, is also enabled.
+Both features make with a hierarchical scheme much more powerful and using the HPE Cray PE with these features disabled would be very difficult.

 ## Compiler wrappers